lupyuen/lupyuen.github.io/src/lvgl.md

 2302360a: fea42623 sw    a0,-20(s0)
 ```

-We see that `23023606` points to the line of code that encountered the Null Pointer.
+`23023606` points to the line of code that caught the Null Pointer.

 So Zig really helps us to write safer programs.